rjwats/esp8266-react/README.md

 ## Future Extensions

 - [ ] Provide an emergency config reset feature, via a pin held low for a few seconds
-- [ ] Access Point should provide captive portal
+- [ ] Access point should provide captive portal
-- [ ] Perhaps have more configuration options for Access Point: IP address, Subnet, etc
+- [ ] Perhaps have more configuration options for Access point: IP address, Subnet, etc
 - [ ] Enable configurable mDNS
 - [ ] Introduce authentication to secure the device